Judicial Watch: White House visitor logs

-False Nancy Pelosi claims

-In 2010, Judicial Watch made inaccurate claims about air travel spending by Nancy Pelosi's congressional delegation; Judicial Watch's claims were picked up by the conservative conspiracy site WorldNetDaily.
-Judicial Watch also made false claims about Pelosi's air travel in 2008.
+Pelosi air travel FOIA releases

+Judicial Watch filed a FOIA request with the U.S. Air Force on January 25, 2009, for records of Speaker Nancy Pelosi's use of military aircraft for official travel.
+The Air Force provided the requested documentation and Judicial Watch reported the findings and posted the 2000 documents onto their website.

+Judicial Watch reported findings from the documents that 85 trips involving Pelosi, family members and staff.
+Total cost $2,100,744.59 from 2009 to mid-2010.
+The in-flight and non transport expenses (included food and alcohol) totaled $101,429.14.
+Judicial Watch called it a scandal.

+Factcheck.org reviewed the claims made by Judicial Watch and argued that the claims were overstated and one sided.
+The FOIA documents remain publicly accessible via the archived Judicial Watch pages.

 Operation Neptune Spear

 Osama bin Laden, leader of the terror group al-Qaeda, was killed in Pakistan on May 1, 2011, in a joint operation by the United States Navy SEALs and the Central Intelligence Agency (CIA).
 This operation was code-named Operation Neptune Spear.
 On May 2, 2011, Judicial Watch filed a FOIA request with the Department of Defense and the CIA for photographs and videos of bin Laden taken during or after the operation.

 The government failed to produce any records within the required twenty days.
 In order to force compliance, Judicial Watch filed a FOIA lawsuit against the DOD and CIA on June 8, 2011.
 On January 31, 2014, after legal wrangling, the Pentagon released Operation Neptune Spear documents to Judicial Watch.
-One email had the subject line OPSEC Guidance / Neptune Spear and is proof that days after the original FOIA request U.S. Special Operations Commander, Admiral William McRaven ordered his subordinates to immediately destroy any Osama bin Laden photos they may have had.
+One email had the subject line OPSEC Guidance / Neptune Spear and showed that, after the date of the original FOIA request, U.S. Special Operations Commander, Admiral William McRaven, ordered his subordinates to immediately destroy any Osama bin Laden photos they may have had.